 If your pet has a special diet and there is the possibility that he or she may stay overnight, you may bring that diet with you for us to provide.

-Dr. Mathews will contact you following surgery for an update and to confirm a plan post-operatively.
+Dr. Mathews or Dr. Mitterman will contact you following surgery for an update and to confirm a plan post-operatively.
 Most patients spend at least one night in the hospital following surgery

 Correcting Birth Defect Surgery: Some breeds are prone to issues that can affect their ability to breathe, eat, or walk, and may be addressed surgically.

 Tumor Removal Surgery: Cancerous or painful tumors may require surgical removal.

 Orthopedic surgery: Lameness can be caused by ligament injury, joint injury or luxation, or bone deformities, which can frequently be resolved or improved with surgery.